When to consult TUPE: informing and consulting

 After the transfer

-On the transfer date, the affected employees will transfer from the old employer to the new employer.
-You will no longer need to inform and consult, unless you plan to make redundancies and need to hold a redundancy consultation process.
+Employers no longer need to inform and consult, unless they plan to make redundancies.
+For this, they must hold a redundancy consultation process.

-• your new staff settle in
+• new employees to settle in

 Last reviewed